 On July 27, 2020, the Board of Directors of the Indianapolis Public Transportation Corporation (IPTC) adopted Ordinance No. 2020-01 authorizing the issuance of the Qualified Obligations for the purpose of providing funds to (i) procure twenty-seven (27) 40-Foot Hybrid low floor buses to be utilized within the City and Marion County.
 On August 10, 2020, the City-County Council (i) approved the issuance of the Qualified Obligations by the IPTC and (ii) pledged by Special Ordinance No. 5, 2020, and pursuant to IC 8-25-3-7 and IC 5-1-14-4, the Transportation LIT Revenues to the IPTC for the payment of principal and interest on the Qualified Obligations on a parity with the IPTC Local Income Tax Revenue Bonds, Series 2018A.
-The principal of and interest on the Qualified Obligations will be payable from the Transportation LIT Revenues on a parity with the Prior Qualified Obligations.
+The principal of and interest on the Qualified Obligations.
 The Project is in furtherance of the Capital Plan.
 The bonds bear interest at 4.0%, payable on January 15 and July 1 annually, beginning in 2021 and ending January 15, 2033.
 The trust indenture includes minimum debt service reserve requirements to be held on deposit.